How to create an effective logo presentation

 Considering that the emblem you’re working on will be used on a wide array of objects, it is crucial that you show your client how the logo remains consistent throughout different parameters.

 Your primary intention with placing the design on various surfaces and objects is helping the client understand how it will look in real life, which adds extra depth to your presentation.
 How about making a mockup of the logo on an iWatch, a t-shirt, or a bag, for instance.
+Do you need digital marketing for your business?
+Why not try Wazoefu Technology.

 5. Collect feedback when you’re done